nonplayer/hammercrawl/Core_Rules.md

 ### Other Things You Need to Track

-I just use a graph paper notebook for these:
+I just use a graph paper notebook for these, or a OneNote book:

 * Character list (player names, PC names, classes, AC)
 * Dungeon Level Exit Roll Tally